 Lack of time and busy schedules.
 Some of the busiest hospital personnel--namely nurses and doctors--are usually responsible for filing adverse event reports.
-As might be expected, busy and overworked hospital staff sometimes fail to report these incidents.
+As expected, busy and overworked hospital staff sometimes fail to report these incidents.
 Full schedules, lack of communication, and more pressing responsibilities can keep doctors and nurses from submitting reports in a timely fashion--or even at all.

 Lack of admin follow-up.
 According to a 2006 study, the biggest barrier preventing doctors and nurses from reporting incidents in hospitals is a lack of follow-up.
 Not knowing what (if any) action occurs after filing an incident report can make reporting feel meaningless and unnecessary.
-Over time, it can deter hospital staff from taking the time and effort in the first place, especially for non-dire problems such as a medication mixup that was corrected just in time.
+Over time, it can deter hospital staff from taking the time and effort in the first place, especially for non-dire problems such as a medication error that was corrected just in time.

 Lack of pain-free reporting.
 Overly long and complex forms also deter hospital staff from consistently reporting incidents.
 It can be difficult for doctors and nurses to take the time to fill out and submit a report when every second counts.
 Because of this, many hospitals have begun looking into ways to make the reporting process easier and faster for their staff.